 Waiting for U.S. lawful permanent residence (a "green card") can be a long and trying procedure.
 Because of the large number of people who wish to immigrate to the United States, and limits on the numbers of green cards or visas that can be given out annually in certain categories causes a mismatch in supply and demand, resulting in long waits.
 But even without this problem, U.S. immigration authorities are usually heavily backlogged with applications.

 Is there any way to speed up the process so that your green card gets approved faster?
 For the most part, speeding up the process is impossible.
 However, below we will give you some tips for avoiding unusual or disastrous sorts of delays.

 It's important to understand what is considered "normal" in the process of applying for a green card or visa.
 No matter what, it will probably take longer than you would like.
 Do your research at the beginning, so that you will not be surprised by the following:

 Once you understand the sources of delays, you will be better able to track whether your application seems to have fallen behind the rest.
 At that point, you would want to contact whoever is handling your application and find out what's going wrong.

-In rare cases, when you’re facing a true emergency, you may be able to ask the immigration authorities to speed up consideration of your case.
-For example, if you’re trying to get a fiancé visa for an immigrant who is hoping to get married before receiving a much-needed kidney transplant, that might be grounds for a request for expedited processing.
+In rare cases, when you're facing a true emergency, you might be able to ask the immigration authorities to speed up consideration of your case.
+For example, if you're trying to get a fiancé visa for an immigrant who is hoping to get married before receiving a much-needed kidney transplant, that might be grounds for a request for expedited processing.
 You would want to submit a letter to whoever is handling your case, along with documentation proving the emergency.

 In normal circumstances, however, bugging the immigration authorities to put your application ahead of the rest will get you nowhere.